-In fiscal 2016, the Board adopted modified stock ownership guidelines which require Non-Executive Directors to own equity securities of the Company (including DSUs, stock appreciation rights ("SARs") and restricted stock units ("RSUs")) equal in value to at least five times the amount of the Non-Executive Director's annual cash retainer for service on the Board, representing an increase from the previous requirement of three times the annual cash retainer.
+Pursuant to the Statement of Corporate Governance, Non-Executive Directors are required to own equity securities of the Company (including DSUs, stock appreciation rights ("SARs") and restricted stock units ("RSUs")) equal in value to at least five times the amount of the Non-Executive Director's annual cash retainer for service on the Board.
 Each Non-Executive Director will have five years from his or her first election to the Board to comply with these guidelines.
-All incumbent Non-Executive Directors currently comply or are on track to comply with the stock ownership guidelines.
+All incumbent Non-Executive Directors currently comply with or are on track to comply with the stock ownership guidelines.

-The following table sets forth information with respect to the aggregate outstanding equity awards at the end of fiscal 2016 of each of the Directors who served during fiscal 2016 and who are not NEOs, which include cash-settled DSUs and, with respect to Mr. Klein, unvested PSUs.
+The following table sets forth information with respect to the aggregate outstanding equity awards at the end of fiscal 2017 of each of the Directors who served during fiscal 2017 and who are not NEOs, which include unvested cash-settled DSUs and, with respect to Mr. Klein, unvested PSUs.

-Stock Awards
+Stock Awards Number of Shares or Units

-Name Number of Shares or Units of Stock That Have Not Vested ^(a)
+of Stock That Have Not Vested

-Lachlan K. Murdoch 31,941
+Lachlan K. Murdoch 38,983

+Kelly Ayotte 2,834

-José María Aznar 53,626
+José María Aznar 49,283

-Natalie Bancroft 53,626
+Natalie Bancroft 49,283

-Peter L. Barnes 53,626
+Peter L. Barnes 49,283

-Elaine L. Chao 36,886
+Elaine L. Chao (a)

-John Elkann 29,090
+John Elkann (b)

-Joel I. Klein 246,778 ^(a)
+Joel I. Klein 141,656 ^(c)

-James R. Murdoch 29,090
+James R. Murdoch 37,629

-Ana Paula Pessoa 29,090
+Ana Paula Pessoa 37,629

-Masroor Siddiqui 29,090
+Masroor Siddiqui 37,629